Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Introduction

 Despite these advances, most studies examine stresses in isolation, overlooking the complex interactions that occur when nutrient stress coincides with other environmental pressures.
 This gap limits the applicability of current models in real-world conditions, where stresses such as nitrogen deficiency, drought, and weed pressure often co-occur.
 To address this challenge, we propose a spatio-temporal deep learning framework that leverages pre-trained CNNs in combination with LSTMs to capture both spatial features and temporal growth dynamics, enabling accurate classification of nitrogen stress severity under combined drought and weed pressure.
-The key contributions of our work are as follows: \begin{itemize} \item We developed a hybrid MobileNetV2–LSTM model that leverages transfer learning and temporal encoding to classify nitrogen stress severity.
-Our model achieves a high classification accuracy of 98\%, significantly outperforming traditional spatial-only and machine learning-based approaches. \item To validate our architecture, we implemented a spatial-only CNN pipeline, enhanced via data augmentation and transfer learning, achieving 80.45\% accuracy.
-This serves as a baseline to demonstrate the advantage of temporal modeling. \item Our results demonstrate that integrating spatial information over time is significantly more effective for predicting nitrogen stress severity than relying on spatial information alone.
-The proposed spatio-temporal framework outperforms our spatial-only pipeline as well as other machine learning methods employed in previous studies. \end{itemize}
+The novelty lies in the combined-stress application, multi-modal feature processing, lightweight architecture, and temporally ordered evaluation.

+The study was guided by the following scientific questions: \begin{itemize}[leftmargin=2em] \item Can nitrogen stress severity be classified from canopy images when nitrogen deficiency occurs together with drought and weed pressure?